yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/typescript/README.md

 Your objective is to

-- refactor `Animal` so that some characteristics are not required
+- Refactor `Animal` so that some characteristics are not required

 _Pro Tip: only bats have wings_